MEET OUR TEACHERS

 Random fact: I am diligent about meditating everyday, most days doing 1-2 meditations in “savasana” pose for 15-20 minutes at a time.
 I also try to go for a walk outside 365 days of the year, including in the freezing cold, blistering heat, rain and snow!

-About Adam: Adam is the co-owner of SOUND Body & Mind, an ACE certified Personal Trainer and Broga Yoga certified Group Instructor.
-Adam’s passion for fitness began at the age of 12 when his dad would sneak him into the gym for their father-son workouts (love you, dad!).
+About Adam: Adam is the co-owner of SOUND Body & Mind, a certified Yoga instructor, and ACE certified Personal Trainer and Group Instructor.
+Adam’s passion for fitness began at the age of 12 when his dad would sneak him into the gym for their father-son workouts.
 He spent most of his professional career working a corporate job in Manhattan and over time he realized he needed a major life change.
 Driven by his desire to lead a more fulfilling life and make a positive impact on others and the community, Adam focused years of work on turning his passion for fitness and teaching into a career.
 Adam worked with some of the best trainers in NYC and completed multiple fitness certifications while still working at his former job.
 In the meantime, Adam’s wife Jill had been working as a health writer, yoga instructor and nutritionist.
 It became their dream to open a yoga and fitness studio together, and in late 2016 Adam and Jill opened SOUND in Huntington where they were born and raised.

 Hometown: Huntington, NY